urban-tep/DDF-SDD/source/computational/it4i-pc/service_support.rst

 The issues tracked by the *IT4I Helpdesk* are solved by *IT4I Service Support Operators* that have access to all parts of the IT4I processing centre infrastructure.

+.. req:: TS-FUN-760
+  :show:

+  The *IT4I Helpdesk* will handle issues addressed to the IT4I Processing Centre.

 Service Processor Repository
 ----------------------------